YumikaFukuyama/AI-2025-EMI/week3_What_is_GAI2.md

 ***
 ### 6. AI Video Script Generator
 ***"Write a video script (30 sec) introducing the achievements of the TOYOTA and its impact on Japan industry."***
-[Video Script - 30 Seconds: Achievements of TOYOTA and Its Impact on Japan’s Industry]
+<br>[Video Script - 30 Seconds: Achievements of TOYOTA and Its Impact on Japan’s Industry]

-[Scene 1: Aerial view of Toyota’s headquarters and manufacturing plant] Narrator (Voiceover):
+<br>[Scene 1: Aerial view of Toyota’s headquarters and manufacturing plant]
+Narrator (Voiceover):
 From its humble beginnings in 1937, Toyota has become a global leader in the automotive industry, revolutionizing manufacturing with its Toyota Production System and driving technological innovation worldwide.

-[Scene 2: Footage of Toyota’s hybrid Prius and hydrogen-powered Mirai] Narrator (Voiceover):
+<br>[Scene 2: Footage of Toyota’s hybrid Prius and hydrogen-powered Mirai]
+Narrator (Voiceover):
 Pioneering eco-friendly technology, Toyota introduced the Prius, the world’s first mass-produced hybrid car, and the Mirai, leading the charge for hydrogen-powered vehicles.

-[Scene 3: Footage of autonomous vehicles, robots, and advanced tech] Narrator (Voiceover):
+<br>[Scene 3: Footage of autonomous vehicles, robots, and advanced tech]
+Narrator (Voiceover):
 With advances in AI, autonomous driving, and robotics, Toyota is shaping the future of mobility, transforming transportation and fueling Japan’s industrial growth.

-[Scene 4: Toyota logo with futuristic background] Narrator (Voiceover):
+<br>[Scene 4: Toyota logo with futuristic background]
+Narrator (Voiceover):
 Toyota: Innovating today for a smarter, greener tomorrow.

-[End Screen with Call to Action: "Learn more at Toyota.com"]
+<br>[End Screen with Call to Action: "Learn more at Toyota.com"]

 ### 7. AI-Powered Recommendation System
 ***"I am currently in Hsinchu, Taiwan.
 Please find the top 3 recommended restaurants, including restaurant name and address."***